Presence of $s$-wave pairing in Josephson junctions made of twisted ultrathin Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ flakes: Data analysis

 Despite the uncertainty brought by the doping inhomogeneity, the symmetry argument for a $d$-wave superconductor as sketched in Fig.~7 can still be applied locally.
 Even if Josephson tunneling occurs in multiple parallel regions with different doping levels, one can sum them up as $\sum_m \langle F_{t-b}^m G_t^m(-45^\circ)G_b^m \rangle$, where we index the different regions by an integer--$m$.
 The doping levels determine the absolute values of $G_t^m$ and $G_b^m$ in Eqs.~(2)-(4) while the varying degree of tunneling coherence is captured by the different magnitude of $F_{t-b}^m$.
 They do not affect the sign-change property imposed by $d$-wave symmetry and the Josephson coupling should still drop to zero at 45$^\circ$.
-Based on the fact that the Josephson coupling strength at 0$^\circ$ spreads around $\overline{I_c R_n(0^\circ)}$ by $\sigma_0$ due to the doping uncertainty, we expect $I_c R_n$ at other twist angles to exhibit a data spread that crowd within the shaded gray region in Fig.~10(b), because the upper and lower bounds set at $0^\circ$ should also follow the $\cos(2\theta)$ dependence.
+Based on the fact that the Josephson coupling strength at 0$^\circ$ spreads around $\overline{I_c R_n(0^\circ)}$ by $\sigma_0$ due to the doping uncertainty, we expect $I_c R_n$ at other twist angles to exhibit a data spread that crowd within the shaded gray regions in Fig.~10(c)(d), because the upper and lower bounds set at $0^\circ$ should also follow the $\cos(2\theta)$ dependence.
 Clearly, $\overline{I_c R_n (45^\circ)}$ together with $\sigma_{45}$ are outside the demarcated region.

+We provide an explanation for the large $\sigma_{45}$ shown in Fig.~10(c).
+This large data scatter is strongly influenced by the data points in Fig.~10(a) with $I_cR_n$ around 0.1~mV.
+In Section IV of the supplementary information, we give a historical account of our data.
+Those data points in Fig.~10(a) around 0.1~mV in fact originate from samples fabricated either in the early stage or in the beginning when a new recipe was used.
+Some extrinsic contamination might be present and caused the lower Josephson coupling.
+Excluding this additional technical factor would raise the averaged value and substantially reduce the data scatter of $\sigma_{45}$ in Fig.~10(c).

-We conclude that, rather than the doping inhomogeneity and disorder induced scattering, this disagreement seems to have an intrinsic origin.
-With both the atomic structure and the Josephson tunneling carefully elucidated, the experimental results still indicate the presence of an $s$-wave order parameter.
+From Fig.~10(c)(d), we conclude that, rather than the doping inhomogeneity and disorder induced scattering, the disagreement between our data and the theoretical expectation for a purely $d$-wave superconductor has an intrinsic origin.
+With both the atomic structure and the Josephson tunneling carefully elucidated, the experimental results indicate the possible presence of an $s$-wave order parameter.

+Based on the phenomenological model in ref.~\cite{Klemm_2005}, we consider two scenarios--both involving an anisotropic $s$-wave order parameter--to account for the persistent Josephson coupling at the twist angle of 45$^\circ$.
+The calculation details are given in Section I of the supplementary information.
+Fig.~10(c)(d) show the theoretically calculated angular dependencies when the two neighboring superconductors possess an order parameter mixed of $d$-wave and $s$-wave.
+By comparing the theoretical curves with the experimental data, the $s$-wave component seems to take a noticeable portion from 20-30\%, based on the lower bound of $\overline{I_c R_n(45^\circ)}-\sigma_{45}/2$, to as high as 40\%, if only the averaged values are compared.